intro: teem theory

 To my knowledge, this is the first teem to be created in the

 laboratory.
 It provides the strongest evidence yet for the existence of

 the teemosis process.
-It additionally demonstrates how
+It additionally demonstrates how teems are

-predator they had never actually seen.
+had never actually seen.
 Very exciting.

 A scientific theory is like a key.
 If